dylndreams/candyk-psx/README.md

 ### pscd-new notes

 This requires a license.dat.
-Inorder to grab such, grab your legally obtained PS1 game and copy this:
+In order to obtain such, grab your legally obtained PS1 game and copy this:
 ```
 dd if=game.bin of=license.dat bs=2352 count=16
 ```